odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 The latter is important because we have added a GHA that automatically creates the changelog for us, based on the commit history.
 If we have proper Git history hygiene, the `master` branch should be a collection of commits from the `feature/dev` branches.

 When we use `actions/checkout`, we need to explicitly mention how many commits we want to checkout.
-This is needed in order to bring the PR messages and feed them to the GHA that autogenerates the changelog based on the RP between the current and the previous release. **By default, it uses `semver` to order the releases.**
+This is needed in order to bring the PR messages and feed them to the GHA that auto-generates the changelog based on the RP between the current and the previous release. **By default, it uses `semver` to order the releases.**

 The last part of the release process concerns the actual distribution to the users.
 You see, in our setup, the users don't directly interact with the GitHub release.
 The workflow makes sures to update the Linux repositories and Homebrew with the updated version of our software.